Steven Cowley: Inspiring Growth at PPPL

-Cowley has been central to PPPL’s new and expanded mission into research areas beyond traditional fusion work.
+Cowley has been central to PPPL's new and expanded mission into research areas beyond traditional fusion work.
 This effort is culminating in the construction of a new building at PPPL: the Princeton Plasma Innovation Center (PPIC).
-PPIC is designed to support PPPL’s expanded mission into microelectronics, quantum sensors and devices, and sustainability sciences while housing theoretical and computational scientists.
-Cowley spoke of PPPL’s quest to diversify the Lab at the May 2024 PPIC groundbreaking.
-“The Lab had one mission until now, and that was delivering fusion energy,” Cowley said.
-“Now, that mission has broadened really because we need to serve the nation, and we have the skills to do that.”
+PPIC is designed to support PPPL's expanded mission into microelectronics, quantum sensors and devices, and sustainability sciences while housing theoretical and computational scientists.
+Cowley spoke of PPPL's quest to diversify the Lab at the May 2024 PPIC groundbreaking.
+"The Lab had one mission until now, and that was delivering fusion energy", Cowley said.
+"Now, that mission has broadened really because we need to serve the nation, and we have the skills to do that".

-At the same time, Cowley has continued to express the Lab’s strong commitment to basic science research, including astrophysics.
-At the unveiling of the Facility for Laboratory Reconnection Experiments (FLARE) in June 2025, Cowley said the experiment — which is designed to study magnetic reconnection — represents the next generation of research into fundamental plasma physics and will serve as a collaborative research platform for scientists worldwide.
+At the same time, Cowley has continued to express the Lab's strong commitment to basic science research, including astrophysics.
+At the unveiling of the Facility for Laboratory Reconnection Experiments (FLARE) in June 2025, Cowley said the experiment – which is designed to study magnetic reconnection — represents the next generation of research into fundamental plasma physics and will serve as a collaborative research platform for scientists worldwide.

-“We have fulfilled our promise to design and build this one-of-a-kind device and offer it to the scientific community.
-I expect FLARE to produce important insights for plasma science in the coming years, and I just can't wait.”
+"We have fulfilled our promise to design and build this device and offer it to the scientific community.
+I expect FLARE to produce important insights for plasma science in the coming years, and I just can't wait".